yugr/sortcheck/README.md

 Various TODOs are scattered all over the codebase.
 High-level stuff:
 * (!!) investigate errors found in Ubuntu
+* (!!) verify that Ubuntu is stable under libsortcheck
 * (!) print array elements which triggered errors
 * (!) write comments
+* print backtraces (rather than just address of the caller)
 * do not report repetative errors for some comparison function
 * filter out trivial stuff (strcmp, short sizes are likely to be ints, etc.)